 - National Origin (any nationality)

-- Familial Status (presence of children under 18 in the family or women who are pregnant or adults attempting to secure custody of children)
+- Familial Status (presence of children under 18 in the family or persons who are pregnant or adults attempting to secure custody of children)

 - Disability (handicap)